 - Excessive or unauthorized absence from scheduled work

-- Incompetence or inefficiency

-- Not meeting the communicated expectations

 - Insubordination

 - Neglect of duty

+- Fraudulent timecard entry

 The supervisor should notify the student in person, preferably, or in writing (not email), and keep documentation of such contact.
 As soon as the student has been notified, the supervisor will need to contact the Student Employment Coordinator immediately.